 - LGBTQ Center Website

-In January 2009, Montclair State University added a new resource for our students, staff and faculty that has proven to be an essential part of the Montclair Stae community.
-The Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Center is a program of the Center for Student Involvement that serves as a valuable resource to students, faculty, and staff.
-The LGBTQ Center provides opportunities for advocacy, education, and support for students, alumni, faculty and staff surrounding the LGBTQ community.
+In January 2009, Montclair State University added a new resource for our students, staff and faculty that has proven to be an essential part of the Montclair State community.
+The Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+) Center serves as a valuable resource to students, faculty, and staff.
+The LGBTQ Center provides opportunities for advocacy, education, and support for students, faculty and staff surrounding the LGBTQ community.

 How can the LGBT Center help you as a faculty and staff member?